Causes of Brown Stain on Ceiling and How to Fix It

 Smoke stains

 Smoke-induced stains are mostly present in dry brown stains on the ceiling.
-They lean to be more uniform and consistent in terms of shape and resemble heavy brownish dust that distributes equally on the ceiling surface.
+They tend to be more uniform and consistent in shape, resembling heavy brownish dust that distributes equally on the ceiling surface.

 How to Get Rid of Brown Water Stains on Ceiling